All Episodes

 And I think if we spend all our time thinking about how someone's hair looks, what the hem on somebody's skirt may or may not be, that doesn't really get to the issues.

-This from from a woman representing a party that doesn't see anything but the skin and its color and doesn't see anything but the gender.
+This from a woman representing a party that doesn't see anything but the skin and its color and doesn't see anything but the gender and then its orientation.

-This from a party which has to acknowledge that one of the reasons Obama was elected was because he's black, and a lot of white people thought they could erase racism forever from the American existence by showing they weren't racist anymore by voting for a black guy.
+This from a party which has to acknowledge that one of the reasons Obama was elected was because he's black and a lot of white people thought they could erase racism forever from the American existence by showing they weren't racist anymore by voting for a black guy.

-She's just define her party.
+She's just defining her party.

-Back to the phones real.
+Back to the phone's wheel.

 Carol in San Francisco.